sderosiaux/every-single-day-i-tldr/README.md

 > Note for my employer: this is stuff I'm reading mostly off work of course. :angel:

+# 26-10-2016

+- https://cors.now.sh/ Public reverse-proxy to add CORS on any url (https://cors.now.sh/<url>)
+- https://www.microsoft.com/en-us/surface/devices/surface-studio/surface-studio this is some serious "PC" by Microsoft, for designers mostly. $2,999 at least.
+- https://medium.freecodecamp.com/what-i-learned-from-reading-the-redux-source-code-836793a48768 Ultra basic.
+Basically, some tips to write better code.
+- https://medium.freecodecamp.com/three-ways-to-return-largest-numbers-in-arrays-in-javascript-5d977baa80a1 for, reduce, or math.max.
+- https://github.com/staltz/comver semver without Patch. (ie: MAJOR.MINOR) to speak only about backward-compat.
+For some reasons, that does not interest me.
+It's for people that does not know how to use semver and determine what the version they should increase.
+Good for them.
+But clearly, that simplifies the versioning if you don't care about communication of fixes.
+- http://slides.com/vanessayuenn/augury-ngeurope ok, angury is the equivalent of the react chrome extension.
+- https://medium.com/@bartobri/applying-the-linus-tarvolds-good-taste-coding-requirement-99749f37684a good point: the less conditions, the better the code.
+BUT, good points in comments: beware of cache misses.
+- http://seriot.ch/parsing_json.html As the title says: "parsing json is a minefield".
+Every parsers has its own set of "extensions" and does not respect the full json specs (because the specS themselves are messy and contradictory).
+- https://ateev.in/react-js-achieving-20ms-server-response-time-with-server-side-rendering-1ea80e420d88 lol, ok, basically, put Redis for the API (and deal with cache invalidation)

 # 25-10-2016

 - http://faehnri.ch/have-fun/ "main(){printf(&unix["\021%six\012\0"], (unix)["have"]+"fun"-0x60);}" output:"unix".
 "A lot to unpack from such little code, and plenty to learn."